Calculation of angular parameters

-This example demonstrates the calculation of angular parameters related to the positioning of transmitters and receivers, as well as the estimation of their accuracy with respect to antenna pattern characteristics and signal-to-noise ratio (SNR).
+This example demonstrates the calculation of angular parameters related to the positioning of transmitters and receivers, as well as an assessment of the accuracy of their operation, taking into account the characteristics of the antenna pattern and the signal/noise level (SNR).

-- Computation of the angles of place (βM and βN) and angle of sight (ψN) based on trigonometric functions that take into account geocentric and oblique distances.
+- Calculation of elevation angles (βM and βN) and angle of sight (ψn) based on trigonometric functions that take into account geocentric and oblique distances.

-- Calculation of antenna pattern width at different frequencies (it is used to calculate angular errors).
+- Calculation of the width of the antenna pattern at various frequencies (it is used to calculate angular errors).

-- Calculation of RMS error is defined as the ratio of the radiation pattern width to the square root of the specific signal-to-noise ratio.
+- The calculation of the RMS error is defined as the ratio of the width of the radiation pattern to the square root of the specific signal-to-noise ratio.

 Let's move on to the implementation of the algorithm.

-The first step is to determine the parameters of the system.
+The first step is to determine the system parameters.

 DH = 39609 # наклонная дальность, км